About the census : Overview

 What is the census?

-At the Office for National Statistics, we’re responsible for planning and running the census for England and Wales.
+The Office for National Statistics (ONS) runs the census in England and Wales.

 If you live in Northern Ireland, visit the Northern Ireland Statistics Agency (NISRA) census website (opens in a new tab) to find out about the census for Northern Ireland.

 If you live in Scotland, visit the National Records of Scotland census website (opens in a new tab) to find out how to take part in the census for Scotland.

 The previous census took place in 2011.
 Many people and organisations used information from the 2011 Census in a variety of ways.

 For example, Bristol City Council used it to inform decisions on how to fund local housing improvements.
 It was also essential for the charity Redbridge Council for Voluntary Services to help people from ethnic minority groups learn more about dementia.

 To read more about the benefits that information from the 2011 Census helped to create, visit the Office for National Statistics (ONS) website (opens in a new tab) .